byhj/byhj-Render/README.md

 # byhj-Render

-　　　Welcome，this is a render by byhj.
+　　　Welcome，this is a gpu render by byhj.
 I write it by using OpenGL3+ and DirectX11.
 I classify this project by the book of real-time rending.

 ---

 # Introduction
-　　The all project will be three part:
+　　The whole project will be three parts:

 ## Render:
-   This part include the render base code.
-It has resource manager and other.
+   This part is the render base code.
+It has resource(texture, model, audio) manager and render framework.

 ## Sample:
-   The sample has OpenGL3+ and DirectX11 Sample code.
-I also write the Next GPU API base part(DirectX12 & Vulkan).
+   The sample part include OpenGL3+ and DirectX11 Sample code.
+I also write the base supprot for  Next GPU API (DirectX12 & Vulkan).

 ## Utility:
-   The utility show the render some part how it work.
-It include camera, gui, font, audio, mesh, texture, window.
+   The utility part show the important extension: camera, gui, font, audio, mesh, texture, window.

+## Notice:
 For the OpenGL:
+    For the shader effect, the opengl3+ will need, the shader file will be:
+    - .vert : GL_VERTEX_SHADER
+    - .tcs  : GL_TESS_CONTROL_SHADER
+    - .tes  : GL_TESS_EVALUATION_SHADER
+    - .geom : GL_GEOMETRY_SHADER
+    - .farg : GL_FRAGMENT_SHADER
+    - .comp : GL_COMPUTE_SHADER
+Your can use [NShader](https://nshader.codeplex.com/) to make shader file heightlight.

 For the DirectX:
-　　The D3DX is not include since Windows8+, so the d3dx support part is use old dx sdk.
+　　The D3DX is not include since Windows8+, so the d3dx support part is use old directx11 sdk.
+For more information about d3dx obsolete, read the[Living without D3DX](https://blogs.msdn.microsoft.com/chuckw/2013/08/20/living-without-d3dx/).

+The directx shader file will be:
+   - .vsh: D3D_VERTEX_SHADER
+   - .hsh: D3D_HULL_SHADER
+   - .dsh: D3D_DOMAIN_SHADER
+   - .gsh: D3D_GEOMETRY_SHADER
+   - .psh: D3D_PIXEL_SHADER
+   - .csh: D3D_COMPUTE_SHADER

 ---

 # Requirements

 ## Compiler
-  - Visual Studio 2015 (I will write the cmake file in the future).
-Your can build the dependences by yourself if your want.
+  Visual Studio 2015 (I will write the cmake file in the future).
+I provide the (x86) dependences file only.
+  Your can build the dependences by yourself.

 ## Dependences